How to Make Your Employee Recognition Program Successful

 Second, all employees who do the same job, or who work for the company, depending on the nature of the award, must be eligible for the recognition.
 If a manager is ineligible, all managers must be ineligible, for example.
 It is not in the best interests of your overall company goals and culture if one or two departments offer a formal recognition program that leaves others out if they are doing similar work.

 On the other hand, if only your production unit needs to improve production and quality, the rest of the company should not participate in the program.
 If the goal is to increase the helpfulness and service orientation of a call center, only call center employees should participate.

 Do not make the mistake of allowing a manager to pick the winner from the people who qualified.
-It changes the nature of the recognition program and leaves it open to charges of teacher’s favorite, a practice that negatively impacts the morale of most employees.
+It changes the nature of the recognition program and leaves it open to charges of teacher’s favorite and brown nosing, practices that negatively impact the morale of most employees.

 You can’t change the program midway into the covered time period either.
 For example, you realize that you have 50 employees who have met all of the criteria for this week’s reward.
 You need to follow through, as promised, and award all 50 if that was the program.

 You can introduce the idea of a drawing for the next week’s award.
 But, employees who work to exhibit the behavior requested need to know in advance how you will handle the award.

 In one mid-sized company, 37 employees qualified for a $50.00 check for doing something above and beyond for a coworker.

 The formal recognition committee recognized they were going to give away their annual budget in just a few weeks so they examined their criteria for awarding the check and increased the difficulty.
 They also implemented a drawing with the concurrence of the employees who were clear about the budgetary constraints.